opendxl/opendxl-console/pydoc/_sources/running.rst.txt

 Running
 =======

-Once the application library has been installed and the configuration files are populated it can be started by executing the following command line:
+Once the console library has been installed and the configuration files are populated it can be started by executing the following command line:

     .. parsed-literal::